ikrima/gamedevguide/content/blog/ecs-flecs-ue4.md

 ## Community

 - Libraries are much more than the code; they're more akin to micro-platforms/ecosystems.
-More active =&gt;
+More active =>
   - more likely other people have run into bug, question, workaround
   - faster turnaround for bug fixes/workarounds

-Flecs has been *stellar* on this front.
+Flecs has been _stellar_ on this front.
 Also, the discord is full of great people.
-Since I'm turning into a *GrumpyOldDev™*, I usually try to avoid online communities but that discord is refreshing in that it's full of decent people who also know what they're talking about + know what they don't and humble enough to admit.
+Since I'm turning into a _GrumpyOldDev™_, I usually try to avoid online communities but that discord is refreshing in that it's full of decent people who also know what they're talking about + know what they don't and humble enough to admit.

 I doubt flecs will escape Eternal September forever but right now it's pretty great

 ## Conclusion

-For me personally, flecs is in a small handful of libs that *SparkJoy™* like imgui or sokol.
+For me personally, flecs is in a small handful of libs that _SparkJoy™_ like imgui or sokol.

 This is getting long so I'll save it for another post on how I've (ab)used flecs: